 A barcode is a set of lines of different widths and sizes representing data, that when read determine what the scanned object is.
 Barcodes are often used to help organize and index information or prices about an object.
 Barcodes used by the U.S. postal service that helps speed the delivery of mail is another perfect example of how a barcode could be used.
-In the picture to the right, is an example of what a barcode for an address may look like.
+The picture is an example of what a barcode for an address may look like.

 Barcode readers and scanners

 A hardware device capable of printing out adhesive barcodes that can be attached to a product and identify a product and help keep inventory.

 Barcodes Inc. is a company dedicated to barcodes and has a wide variety of barcode products such as barcode readers, barcode printers, labels, and much more.

 Barcodes Inc also has an online generator that enables you to create your own barcodes over the Internet and a free downloadable barcode font that can be found at: http://www.barcodesinc.com/generator/